paternal/docker-pythons/utils/templates/README.md

 Based on a [debian {{ codename }}](https://www.debian.org/releases/{{ codename }}/).

-- Most of the python versions packaged for debian are available, that is:
+- Here are the python versions packaged for debian:

     {%- for package in suites[codename]|sort %}
     - [{{ package }}](https://packages.debian.org/{{ suites[codename][package] }}/{{ package }})